Walzen-Group/ntfy-toaster/README.md

 ## Command line output

-If you want to see the raw output or error / info messages, you can run the app in a terminal.
+~~If you want to see the raw output or error / info messages, you can run the app in a terminal.~~

+Currently not working.